 The OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions and provides for a host of related measures that make this effective.
 It is the first and only international anti-corruption instrument focused on the ‘supply side’ of the bribery transaction.
-The 34 OECD member countries and six non-member countries - Argentina, Brazil, Bulgaria, Colombia, Russia, and South Africa - have adopted this Convention (Entry into force and OECD Anti-Bribery Convention: Status of Ratification).

 Text of the Convention

-2009 Anti-Bribery Recommendation
+The 2021 Anti-Bribery Recommendation

 Parties to the Anti-Bribery Convention have agreed to put in place new measures that will reinforce their efforts to prevent, detect and investigate foreign bribery with the adoption of the OECD Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions.